Good and Fast Row-Sparse ah-Symmetric Reflexive Generalized Inverses: Numerical experiments

+We note that we initially tried to select the values of $\epsilon^{\text{abs}}$, $\epsilon^{\text{rel}}$ and $\epsilon$, all equal to $10^{-4}$.
+However, when we ran our experiments with \texttt{MOSEK} using tolerance $10^{-4}$, we observed solutions with much higher 2,0-norms than the solutions of ADMM$_{2,1}^\epsilon$ (probably because \texttt{MOSEK} is using interior-point methods).
+To get a fair comparison between \texttt{MOSEK} and ADMM$_{2,1}^\epsilon$ with comparable solutions in terms of row-sparsity, we selected the smaller tolerance of $10^{-5}$ for both.
+Finally, the small tolerance of $10^{-7}$ was selected for \hyperlink{algadmm21norm}{ADMM$_{2,1}$} to highlight the fast convergence of this algorithm even for small tolerances, which was not the case for \hyperlink{algadmm1norm}{ADMM$_{1}$}\,.

 From the results in Table \ref{tab:solvers}, we see that with the application of \texttt{Gurobi} to our linear-optimization model for \ref{prob:barmin1norm}\,, we can only solve the three smallest instances.
 ADMM$_{1}^{\epsilon}$ converges for all small instances and for one large instance as well.
 When using the looser dynamic stopping criterion, we have convergence of \hyperlink{algadmm1norm}{ADMM$_{1}$} for all instances tested.
-ADMM$_{1}^{\epsilon}$ and \texttt{Gurobi} converge to very similar solutions when both converge, but ADMM$_{1}^{\epsilon}$ converges much faster, showing the advantage of the application of the ADMM algorithm over our application of \texttt{Gurobi} to construct 1-norm minimizing ah-symmetric reflexive generalized inverses. \hyperlink{algadmm1norm}{ADMM$_{1}$}, with the dynamic stopping criteria, converges much faster than ADMM$_{1}^{\epsilon}$ for all tested instances and, comparing the solutions of both algorithms, we see only an increase of at most 0.1\% in the 1-norm of the solutions obtained by \hyperlink{algadmm1norm}{ADMM$_{1}$}.
-Our analysis for \hyperlink{algadmm21norm}{ADMM$_{2,1}$} is even better.
-The convergence of this algorithm is much faster than \hyperlink{algadmm1norm}{ADMM$_{1}$} (in Fig. \ref{fig:compare_bounds1}, we illustrate the convergence of these algorithms, showing that the number of iterations for \hyperlink{algadmm21norm}{ADMM$_{2,1}$} is also much less).
+ADMM$_{1}^{\epsilon}$ and \texttt{Gurobi} converge to very similar solutions when both converge, but ADMM$_{1}^{\epsilon}$ converges much faster, showing the advantage of the application of the ADMM algorithm over our application of \texttt{Gurobi} to construct 1-norm minimizing ah-symmetric reflexive generalized inverses. \hyperlink{algadmm1norm}{ADMM$_{1}$}\,, with the dynamic stopping criterion, converges much faster than ADMM$_{1}^{\epsilon}$ for all tested instances and, comparing the solutions of both algorithms, we see only an increase of at most 0.1\% in the 1-norm of the solutions obtained by \hyperlink{algadmm1norm}{ADMM$_{1}$}\,, although the 0-norms increase by about 10\%.